 St Ursula’s College, Yeppoon, is a proud member of the Capricorn Coast Community and has established strong links with industries throughout the region.
 Whenever possible, learning excursions planned for students take advantage of the ready access provided to government facilities, businesses and organisations within the local area, as well as the natural environment of the Southern Great Barrier Reef.

 Capricorn Coast Tropical Fruit producers welcome College Field Studies in the areas of Business Management, Food Processing, and Quality Control.
-Local restaurants and hotels also provide practical placements for Hospitality students, particularly those working towards VET qualifications while at the College.
+Local restaurants and hotels also provide practical placements for Hospitality students, particularly those working towards Skills and Training qualifications while at the College.
 To gain authentic experience in the industry and satisfy competencies, students prepare and serve dinners to patrons of the Capricorn Cruising Yacht Club twice per term.

 The thriving Capricorn Tourism industry also provides many opportunities for students to discover and appreciate the attractions of Yeppoon and surrounds.
 Exploration of Great Keppel Island, the Yeppoon Visitor Information Centre and the Capricorn Caves delivers first-hand industry knowledge to students and supports local enterprise.